Committees & Councils

 Develops national awards program to recognize achievements of members.
 Reviews nominees and selects recipients.

-Evaluates regulatory and technical concerns ensuring adequate input to the regulatory process.
+Reports to the Industry and Regulatory Policy Committee and evaluates regulatory and technical concerns ensuring adequate input to the regulatory process.
 Communicates wireless issues to members through publications and educational efforts.

 Identifies critical industry issues and trends and develops corresponding policies to be advocated before the Congress, the administration and certain regulatory agencies.
 Coordinates association grassroots activities that will assist in achieving NTCA's goals.
 Facilitates the exchange of state-level legislative and regulatory industry information.

 Reviews developments and recommends policy affecting technological developments, industry structure and member needs in federal and state regulatory matters.
+A non-voting Associate Member Task Force provides input and recommendations.

 Explores new telecom business opportunities and technologies.
 Reviews new developments in these areas and communicates this information to members.